doubleailes/girolle/docs/content/_index.md

 [[extra.list]]
 title = "Nameko compatible"
-content = 'Girolle is able to interact as a GRPC service with Nameko RCP services'
+content = 'Girolle is able to interact as a RPC service with Nameko RPC services'

 [[extra.list]]
 title = "A simple RPC framework"